JulienMalka/Linkal/README.md

 - ✅ Thunderbird
 - ✅ Apple calendar

-⚠️ Some client may need you to go to advanced options and hard set the port of the service, which would be 443 if you run Linkal behind a reverse proxy with https enabled.
+⚠️ Some clients may need you to go to advanced options and hard set the port of the service, which would be ``443`` if you run Linkal behind a reverse proxy with https enabled.

 If your calendar client is supported and not on this list, please open a pr/issue.
 If your favorite calendar client is not supported, open an issue.